 Of course, search engines are just for guidance and it’s often worthwhile using these search engines and then going directly to the websites to check the difference.
-Do make sure you stay incognito though!
+Do make sure you stay incognito when looking for the cheapest flights though!

 4. Fly to the lowest priced places